pymc-devs/pytensor/doc/tutorial/loading_and_saving.rst

     numpy.load('model.zip')

-This approach could be beneficial if you are sharing your model with people who might not have Pytensor installed, who are using a different Python version, or if you are planning to save your model for a long time (in which case version mismatches might make it difficult to unpickle objects).
+This approach could be beneficial if you are sharing your model with people who might not have PyTensor installed, who are using a different Python version, or if you are planning to save your model for a long time (in which case version mismatches might make it difficult to unpickle objects).